-Two of the most basic terms in the Eco-Design field are “Cradle to Grave” and “Cradle to Cradle”.
+Two of the most basic terms in the ecological and sustainable design and architecture fields are “Cradle to Grave” and “Cradle to Cradle”.
 They relate to the product life cycle from the raw materials (Cradle) to disposal (Grave).

 A term used in life-cycle analysis to describe the entire life of a material or product up to the point of disposal